feryanuar24/feryanuar24/README.md

 - 👋 Hi, I’m @feryanuar24
-- 👀 I’m interested in programing
+- 👀 I’m interested in web programing
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning HTML, CSS, JS, and PHP
 - 💞️ I’m looking to collaborate on other content github
 - 📫 How to reach me?
 Email: feryanuar24@gmail.com